cjoakim/azure-cosmosdb-cost-calculator/README.md

 ```

 The output is in JSON format, and contains both the specification values
 for each container as well as the calculated costs for it.
+The attributes
+in the JSON which begin with "calculated" are calculated by the program.

 ```
 Using input file: specification1.txt